alnkesq/AppViewLite/docs/Configuration.md

 * `APPVIEWLITE_CACHE_FEED_THUMBS`: Whether feed image thumbnails and profile banners should be cached to disk.
 Defaults to `0`.

 You can also add a domain to the `[nooutboundconnect]` section of `APPVIEWLITE_BLOCKLIST_PATH` (see above).

+## Pruning
+Pruning can be used to free up disk space, by splitting each slice into a *preserved* and a *pruned* part.
+The *preserved* part will contain all recent Firehose posts, plus all historical posts from users that have ever used the current AppViewLite instance, and the users they frequently interact with or follow. *Pruned* slices can be deleted or moved to offline storage.

+Pruning does *not* run in the background, it requires temporary maintanance downtime.

+There's currently no way of merging *preserved* and *pruned* slices back together, or to load pruned slices anyways, so make sure you run a [backup](Backup.md) first.

+* `APPVIEWLITE_RUN_PRUNING`: Performs any pending pruning on startup (defaults to `0`).
+* `APPVIEWLITE_PRUNE_OLD_DAYS`: Content older than this number of days *might* be pruned.
+Content newer than this is always preserved, no matter who it is from.
+Defaults to `30` days.
+* `APPVIEWLITE_PRUNE_NEIGHBORHOOD_SIZE`: Preserves all the content that involves this number of users with the highest neighborhood score.
+Pluggable protocol profiles are always preserved and don't count against this threshold.
+Defaults to `1000000` (one million).
+* `APPVIEWLITE_PRUNE_MIN_SIZE`: Only slices larger than this amount of bytes will be considered for pruning.
+Smaller ones will be preserved in full.
+Defaults to `1073741824` (1GB)
+* `APPVIEWLITE_PRUNE_INTERVAL_DAYS`: Only slices that were last pruned or written this amount of days ago will be considered for pruning.
+Defaults to `10`.

+*Preserved* slices have names in the format

+* `startTime-endTime.col*.dat` or
+* `startTime-endTime-pruneId.col*.dat` (where `pruneId` is even),

+*Pruned* slices have names in the format
+* `startTime-endTime-pruneId.col*.dat` (where `pruneId` is odd).

+AppViewLite will refuse to start if the file of any `preserved` slice is missing, but will work fine if `pruned` slices are missing (in fact, they wouldn't be loaded even if they existed).

+The neighborhood score for a user is the sum of:

+* Follows
+   * Infinity if they're followed by an AppViewLite user
+   * 9 for each follow from a followee of an AppViewLite user
+   * Infinity if they follow an AppViewLite user
+   * 3 if they follow a followee of an AppViewLite user

+* Likes
+   * 12 for each like from an AppViewLite user
+   * 3 for each like from a followee of an AppViewLite user
+   * 3 for each like they send to an AppViewLite user
+   * 1 for each like they send to a followee of an AppViewLite user